Metal Storm logo

 Slip not

 Is it plagiarism if you are ripping off your fathers?
 Vended pose this question throughout a self-titled debut album that approaches the Slipknot sound as if it was a genre of its own.
-While comparisons to the band members' famous fathers were always going to be highly likely, Vended makes it an inevitably; while they have an energy and exuberance around them, Vended are an imitation rather than a celebration of a band still very much active.
+While comparisons to the band members' famous fathers were always going to be highly likely, Vended makes it an inevitability; while they have an energy and exuberance around them, Vended are an imitation rather than a celebration of a band still very much active.

 If you somehow weren't aware, Vended are the band that have Corey Taylor and Shawn Crahan's sons, Griffin and Simon, in their ranks on vocals and drums, respectively.
 Their debut full-length after a preceding EP and singles, Vended is the band's opening statement to a world, one that uses Slipknot as a template, though with a few lines crossed out.
 While nepotism in terms of getting a head start can be overlooked, Vended doesn't so much try to ride on the coattails of Slipknot as piggyback on it completely.